Please note that all these aspects are subject to change in accordance with Ministry of Education (MOE) and/or Health (MOH)

 - Are private Music lessons running and Music practice rooms open?

 Yes, in accordance with physical distancing guidelines.
 Music practice rooms will be open for individual practice at set times throughout the week and with enhanced cleaning measures for the rooms and instruments.
-The Music Department will be in contact in due course.

 All pupils should ensure they have their own stationery (and do not share with others).